 On December 27, 2013, the Federal Court of Appeals hearing Administrative Litigation matters was moved to grant the reconsideration motion from denial on appeal, then sustaining the appeal for procedural violations and declaring that the grant thereof shall have stay effects in connection with the arbitration process.
 In addition, the court was moved to grant, until the appeal for procedural violations is finally admitted, a restrictive injunction to prevent the development of the arbitration process while a decision on the reconsideration motion from denial on appeal and on the appeal for procedural violations filed by YPF is pending.
+On October 7, 2014, the Federal Court of Appeals hearing Administrative Litigation matters ordered the suspension of the court calendar related to the second stage of Arbitration process until a final court decision was rendered on the writ of nullity filed by YPF against the arbitral award on adjudication of liability.
+On October 8, 2014, the Arbitration Tribunal was served with notice of the decision rendered by the said Federal Court of Appeals.
+No action has been adopted as of this date by the Arbitration Tribunal.
+On October 31, 2014, the Arbitration Board determined the suspension of the Arbitration Process until February 2, 2015.

 On January 10, 2014, YPF was served with the complaint for damages filed by AESU with the Arbitration Board claiming a total amount of US\$ 815.5 million and also with the complaint for damages filed by TGM with the Arbitration Board claiming a total amount of US\$ 362.6 million.
 On April 25, 2014, YPF filed a reply to the complaint for damages with the Arbitration Board rejecting the alleged sums claimed by TGM and AESU based on the fact that the said amounts are disproportionate due to errors in the technical valuations attached.
+On July 8, 2014, TGM filed an answer to the reply with the Arbitration Tribunal Arbitral, which was in turn replied by YPF on September 23, 2014 by filing a second answer thereto.